Imajinari

-Imajinari Pictures (stylised in all caps as IMAJINARI) is a movie production company founded by comedian and director, Ernest Prakasa, together with his manager Dipa Andika as part of Hahaha Corp, a comedy talent management.
+PT Akal Andal Aksara or trade as Imajinari (stylised in all caps as IMAJINARI) is a movie production company founded by comedian and director Ernest Prakasa and his manager Dipa Andika, as part of PT Tawa Tiada Tara or Hahaha Corp, a comedy talent management company.

-Imajinari is known for producing quality films based on strong original stories.
-Their first feature film Missing Home, which featured the local culture of a Batak family, reached 2.8 million viewers and top the local box office in 2022.
+Imajinari is known for producing films based on strong original stories.
+Their first feature film, Missing Home, which featured the local culture of a Batak family, reached 2.8 million viewers and topped the local box office in 2022.

 Imajinari's second film was a black-and-white romantic-drama, Falling In Love Like In Movies, starring Ringgo Agus Rahman and Nirina Zubir.
 Although in terms of audience numbers it was not as successful as their first production, Letterboxd included this film in the Most Heart to Views and 10 Best Romantic Movies of 2023.

-Imajinari collaborates with a comedy podcast, Agak Laen, to develop their IP as a comedy movie with the same title, which became the Best-Selling Indonesian Comedy Movie of All Time with 9,125,188 viewers.
-At the beginning of this movie, they also teased Kaka Boss, a comedy movie about eastern Indonesian community that has released in August 2024.
+Imajinari collaborated with a comedy podcast, Agak Laen, to develop their IP as a comedy movie with the same title, which became the best-selling Indonesian comedy movie of all time, with 9,125,188 viewers.

+At the 2024 Indonesian Film Festival, Falling in Love Like in the Movies won seven awards the most of any film at the festival, while Agak Laen received the Antemas Award for the highest-grossing film of 2024.
+This established Imajinari as a production company that produces works that are successful both commercially and at film festivals.

+The film Agak Laen: Menyala Pantiku! became the highest-grossing Indonesian film of all time, with a final tally of 11,000,866 viewers.
+These numbers grew rapidly: 272,846 viewers on opening day, 1,000,000 viewers in 3 days, over 3,000,000 viewers in one week, 5,000,000 viewers in 11 days, and then surpassing the film Agak Laen (9,125,188 viewers) within 28 days of release.
+On January 2, 2026, the film became the highest-grossing Indonesian film of all time with over 10,250,000 viewers, surpassing the film Jumbo.
+Ultimately, Agak Laen: Menyala Pantiku! became the highest-grossing film of all time in Indonesia, surpassing the record previously held by Avengers: Endgame with a total of 10,980,933 viewers.